-The concrete slab and BBQ area is back on the agenda, your committee has re-engaged with this construction process with the extension of the concrete slab and installation of a fixed BBQ for you, the members, to utilise.
+The concrete slab has been completed and the BBQ area is back on the agenda.
+With the extension of the concrete slab, the next project is installation of a fixed BBQ and a shade sale over the area.

 Penrith City Council have planted a large amount of trees/scrubs at the eastern end of the strip on the hill between the road and the club.
 Any concerns with these trees obstructing the final landing approach is not warranted.
 It will take many years for these to grow high enough to cause any restrictions.
 These trees will actually help to stop people from accessing the club from the top of the hill and off the road.
 If you remember we had a stolen car and thieves use this area to access the club.

 The floods this year weren’t as high as last year, but was a double bunger as it flooded the receded and flooded again just after items from the container were removed to dry.
 It returned so quickly that it was under water again before some of the items were replaced in the container.

 Our last remaining large picnic table has disappeared 🙁